Ireland Fellows Programme - Vietnam

 The Ireland Fellows Programme enables early to mid-career professionals from eligible countries, with leadership potential, to benefit from a prestigious, world-class, quality education contributing to capacity building.
 It offers selected students the opportunity to undertake a fully funded one-year master’s level programme at a higher education institution (HEI) in Ireland.
 The award covers programme fees, flights, accommodation and living costs.
 Eligible master’s level programmes in Ireland commence in August or September each year and, depending on the programme, will run for between 10 and 16 months.
 The Ireland Fellows Programme promotes gender equality, equal opportunity, and welcomes diversity.

-The aims of the Programme are to nurture future leaders through courses on leadership and management, to develop in-country capacity in priority areas such food science, sustainable agriculture, rural development, climate change and environment, and to strengthen positive relationships with Ireland.
+The aims of the Programme are to nurture future leaders; to develop in-country capacity to achieve national SDG goals; and to build positive relationships with Ireland.

 The Programme is intended to support graduates on their return home, through the skills they develop, to contribute to capacity building in their home countries and to become one of the next generation of leaders in their respective fields.
 It is also envisaged that they will contribute to building enduring positive personal and professional relationships with Ireland, promoting institutional linkages.